NORTHEAST WILDERNESS TRUST

 The buffer pool does not cover carbon reversals that are due to intentional human activity.
 If there is a significant loss of tree cover on an enrolled property that is the result of direct human action, the project proponent (in this case the project developer) is required to refund to the registry the carbon credits that can no longer be verified.
 Put more simply, the carbon credits are issued by the registry based on the projected rate of carbon sequestration on the properties.
 If, due to human activity, the rate of sequestration turns out to be significantly less than anticipated on the property, then some of the carbon credits that have already been issued (or the equivalent dollar amount) have to be refunded.
 For this reason, the Landowner Agreement that participating land trusts sign to enroll in Wildlands Carbon stipulates that the land trust will be responsible for covering reversal costs that result from intentional actions on its own enrolled properties.
 This also protects each participating land trust from any violations or gross negligence on the part of the other land trusts in the project—your revenue will not be in jeopardy if another land trust in the aggregated project violates the terms of its enrollment.

-Not through the Wildlands Partnership.
-Northeast Wilderness Trust is investing time and resources in the Wildlands Carbon Program specifically in order to accelerate the pace of wildlands conservation in the Northeast.
+No. Northeast Wilderness Trust is investing time and resources in the Wildlands Carbon Program specifically in order to accelerate the pace of wildlands conservation in the Northeast.
 The Wilderness Trust’s goal is to expand wilderness; in exchange, our land trust partners receive the revenue from the Wildlands Carbon program with zero financial risk or liability.

 Other options to enroll in a carbon market may exist for lands that are producing timber, and we can refer land trusts to these programs if wilderness conservation is not the right fit.